matter-labs/zksync-web-era-docs/docs/dev/tutorials/basic.md

 In the output, you should see the address where the contract was deployed.

 ### Paying for deployment in ERC20 tokens

+This part if optional in case you want to learn how to pay for the deployment of the smart contracts in ERC20.
+You want to go straight to the front-end integration, click [here](#front-end-integration).

 Let's see how we can pay fees in `USDC` token.